InfamousMusicify/MOTD/README.md

      (4.4-4.5 for classic/lightweight experience)
      (Version 3.3-3.5 for original experience)

+           Click TRMotdVx.x and then click download.
+      Paste the datapack into your .minecraft/saves/world/datapacks folder.

      Apologies for the Cluttered Downloads section, I am to lazy to learn desktop github and console commands.

      Motd Sources: All the Minecraft Splashes as of Dec 2019, an evergrowing # of 2b2t Motds,